Welcome to Kenilworth Community Church. We are delighted to have been established as a weekly congregation for over a year now.

 We meet at 4:30pm every Sunday.

-We also meet on the last Wednesday of the month at 8pm to pray.
+We also meet on the first Wednesday of the month at 8pm to pray.

 We have childrens' groups during the service from babies to age 14 (Year 9).